(See also Overview of Hypertension.)

 MRA is a more accurate and specific noninvasive test to assess the renal arteries.

 Radionuclide imaging is often done before and after an oral dose of captopril 50 mg.
-The ACE inhibitor causes the affected artery to narrow, decreasing perfusion on the scintiscan.
+The angiotensin-converting enzyme (ACE) inhibitor causes the affected artery to narrow, decreasing perfusion on the scintiscan.
 Narrowing also causes an increase in serum renin, which is measured before and after captopril administration.
 This test may be less reliable in blacks and in patients with decreased renal function.

 Renal angiography is done if MRA indicates a lesion amenable to angioplasty or stenting or if other screening tests are positive.
 Digital subtraction angiography with selective injection of the renal arteries can also confirm the diagnosis, but angioplasty or stent placement cannot be done in the same procedure.